Started on the Westside

 There is beauty in chaos.
 In pain.
 In death.
 The purpose of life I guess...

-Wellston will be rebuilt one day, and I wanna make sure I had some part in it.
+Wellston will be rebuilt one day, and I wanna make sure I have some part in it.

 I grew up with dilapidated houses as my scenic view.
 Apartment complexes and corner stores were all I knew.
 Me and my cousins would trek and take the small journey the Delmar Loop, where it was a completely different world.
 Our usual trips were to corner stores to buy snacks.
 My favs were Zebra Cakes.
 Them shits were amazing to me. 😂 (They're nothing but sugar kids!
 Highly overrated) Luckily, my teeth survived my sugar cravings in childhood.
-Daytime was ours, full of adventures in the schoolyard.
+Daytime was ours, full of adventures in the schoolyard of my elementary school (which was a predominantly black school shut down by the city).
 Playing basketball with the boys as a kid to watching the boys play basketball as a teenager.
 Nighttime was a different story.
 I grew up hearing gunshots and domestic disputes every night.
 It was "scary", but it was oddly the norm for me.
 As highly sensitive as I've always been, I started not to mind when I got older.
-I just knew to not be windows and try to stay low.
-I was used to adrenaline rushes.
+I just knew to not be near windows and to try to stay low.
+I grew used to the adrenaline rushes.
 I remember wanting to call the police at 12, after hearing my neighbor beating his wife, but was always told to not get involved.
+To mind my own business.
 Plus, the cops weren't very reliable...except when they were pulling over random black boys walking home from school.

-I look back now, and almost 20 years later, and Wellston is still the same.
-The Delmar Loop, the Wash U area, all have grown and changed in various ways.
-But when I go to my neighborhood, literally 5 minutes away from the Loop: areas like Hodiamont, Page, and Hamilton, my childhood hoods, are devastated.
+I look back now and 29 years later, Wellston is STILL the same.
+The Delmar Loop, the Wash U area have all grown and changed in various ways.
+New lofts and grocery stores.
+Gentrification on every other block.
+But when I go to my neighborhood, literally 5 minutes away from the Loop: areas like Hodiamont, Page, and Hamilton, my childhood hoods, are still devastated.
 People I grew up with are losing their lives to poverty and the aftermath of it.
 And I feel powerless sometimes and full of rage.
 And I avoid visiting my family.
 And I avoid driving by my old school.
 My childhood home.
-And I wonder why nothing has changed.
+Because it’s a constant reminder of how shitty this society is to marginalized groups.
+I wonder why nothing has changed.
 Why is it still so much pain and lack?
 I want to come back again in 10 years and see change.
 Healing.
 Growth.
 Nourishment.
 Safety.
 Protection.
 I want to figure out how I can be a part of that.
 Because I want more for my fucking Grandma.
 My aunty.
 My cousins.
 My childhood friends.
 We were all fighting something way before Covid-19.